 American Shredding is a member of the national recycling group Green Planet 21.
-It was incorporated in 2005 by principals who are long-standing members of the recycling and information destruction industries.
+It was incorporated in 2005 by long-standing members of the recycling and information destruction industries.
 Steve Sutta is the President of American Shredding, Green Planet 21, and the Sutta Company.
 In 1975, Sutta founded Engineered Waste Control (EWC) with Michael Swernoff and Fritz Sparks to recycle paper in the Bay Area.
 They later sold EWC to Weyerhaeuser.
 The Sutta Company began destroying confidential information in 1982 for IBM.
 Assured Shredding followed and was later sold.

 In addition to working with businesses, military bases, and municipalities, American Shredding creates community shredding events with schools, food banks, and other non-profit organizations.